Labor Day Email Techniques To Inspire Your Campaigns

 What you can do to make your Labor Day emails stand out

-So, we now know what’s traditional for Labor Day promotions.
+So, we now know what’s traditional for Labor Day e-commerce promotions.
 Let’s take a look at other kinds of examples that you can use for inspiration if usual designs don’t cut the mustard.

 Make a variation of a common theme